BeerHobbyist/store-backend/README.md

 # Store API

 This is a Firebase application that uses Express.js and Firebase Admin SDK to manage and fetch product data.
 The project is developed in TypeScript and uses ESLint for linting.
 This was created as a part of comertial project for a small business.
-This project is only an API for an AJAX application.
+This project is only a REST API for the app.
+Note that this project is undergoing heavy restructuring on the experimental branch.
+For new changed please check that branch.

 ## Features
 - Fetch all products